I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_element.md

 ## Members

-`ElementAddress`

-Indicates the element's zero-based address used by the system.
-A changer miniclass driver is responsible for translating this address to the device-specific address used by the changer.

 `ElementType`

 Indicates the type of element.
 Can be one of the following values taken from the <a href="..\ntddchgr\ne-ntddchgr-_element_type.md">ELEMENT_TYPE</a> enumeration.